 Almost all U.S. farmworker programs have literature they distribute at migrant camps.
 Such literature describes the particular state rights of migrants in that jurisdiction (such as the potential right to a state minimum wage which exceeds the federal wage) and should always include a toll-free phone number that migrants can call to request assistance.
-Outreach workers are trained to explain that the phone number operates tollfree throughout the U.S. and, if the program has one, they also provide the toll-free phone number that the worker can use to call them from their home country.
+Outreach workers are trained to explain that the phone number operates toll-free throughout the U.S. and, if the program has one, they also provide the toll-free phone number that the worker can use to call them from their home country.

 Outreach workers orally summarize as much information as possible because an estimated 85% of farmworkers have difficulty obtaining information from printed materials.
 Therefore, while the written literature is important, the most import educational strategy is discussing with migrant workers their rights in a conversational manner and emphasizing the phone number they can use to call for further information.
-Some programs are also experimenting with audio CDs or pictographic cartoon literature for foreign workers/spouses, undocumented foreigners, refugees, victims of channels of marketing (e.g., work with NGOs)?
-How does your organization
+Some programs are also experimenting with audio CDs or pictographic cartoon literature

-&lt;sup>29 For a comprehensive study of American state courts' interpreter duties and policies, see the New York University School of Law's Brennan Center for Justice's July 2009 report entitled.
-"Language Access in State Courts", authored by Laura Abel, which is available at www. brennancenter.org.
+&lt;sup>29 For a comprehensive study of American state courts' interpreter duties and policies, see the New York University School of Law's Brennan Center for Justice's July 2009 report entitled, "Language Access in State Courts", authored by Laura Abel, which is available at www. brennancenter.org.

 &lt;sup>30 For further details, see the above-stated response to Question 2(c) and the 2008 Global Workers Justice Alliance Manual on Transnational Litigation.

-The U.S. National Agriculture Workers Survey (NAWS), sponsored by the U.S. Department of Labor, March 2000.
+&lt;sup>31 The U.S. National Agriculture Workers Survey (NAWS), sponsored by the U.S. Department of Labor, March 2000.
 The same study found that seventy-three percent 73% of U.S. farm workers completed what education they do have in their native country of Mexico.